ansible/ansible/docs/docsite/rst/scenario_guides/rhv/RHV_scenario_1.rst

+:orphan:

 .. _RHV_scenario_1:

 **********************************
 Sample Scenario for Ansible RHV
 **********************************

-Introductory paragraph.
+If you want to add a scenario to the RHV guide, follow this template, starting with an introductory paragraph here.

 .. contents::
    :local:

-Scenario Requirements
+Scenario requirements
 =====================

 Describe the requirements and assumptions for this scenario.

-Example Description
+Example description
 ===================

 Description and code here.

-Example Output
+Example output
 --------------

 What the user should expect to see.